bolsozluk/bolsozluk/README.md

 ## Contribution

 To contribute, please fork the repository and submit a pull request.
 Every accepted pull request is automatically deployed to bolsozluk.com.
-See the [CONTRIBUTING](CONTRIBUTING) file for details.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License